-The largest Hawaiian island is confusingly also called Hawaii, but helpfully the locals simply call it 'Big Island'.
+The largest Hawaiian island is confusingly also called the island of Hawai'i, but helpfully the locals simply call it 'Big Island'.
 The dry, sunny west coast has stunning full service resorts and excellent beaches, but travel to the island's southeast and you're in another world — a land of rainforest and volcanoes.
 And don't forget the lush green valleys and hidden waterfalls of the east coast!
 Where else can you snorkel with manta rays one night, and stargaze from 13,000 ft the next?
-The other Hawaiian islands are all beautiful, distinct and fabulous destinations, but for me Big Island has it all.
+The other Hawaiian islands are all beautiful, distinct and fabulous destinations, but for me the island of Hawai'i has it all.

 After graduating from the University of Birmingham in 2005 with a degree in Economics and Geography, Carl spent the next couple of years 'working to travel' — until the penny finally dropped, and he sought work in the travel industry.
 Since then he's spent five years working as a tour guide around Europe, has lived and worked in Australia and New Zealand, and spent his free time travelling the globe.

 Carl first visited the USA in 2007, and his unforgettable road-trip through California and Nevada sparked a love affair with this incredible country.
 Since then Carl has returned on several occasions, travelling coast to coast and soaking up everything that America has to offer.
 From cycling across the Golden Gate Bridge to watching big-wave surfing in Hawaii, listening to country music in Nashville to flying over the Grand Canyon, many of Carl's favourite travel memories have been made in the States.
 It was the opportunity to share the delights of the USA with others which led Carl to join the Audley team in 2014.

 Start planning your trip to Canada & the USA with Carl